 Hamburg Süd Accidents

-Although it has a commitment to safety, Hamburg Süd has faced accidents in the past and will likely continue to do so, as shipping is inherently risky.
-One accident early in the company’s history occurred in 1930 when the Monte Cervantes, a passenger vessel struck submerged rocks near Tierra del Fuego in South American waters.
+- Early in the company’s history, one accident occurred in 1930 when the Monte Cervantes, a passenger vessel, struck submerged rocks near Tierra del Fuego in South American waters.
 The ship could not be saved and sank.
-Luckily passengers and crew were able to disembark and were saved, but the captain lost his life in the incident.
+Luckily passengers and crew could disembark and were saved, but the captain lost his life.

-More recently, Hamburg Süd experienced an incident in 201 when its ship the Monte Alegre collided with a chemical tanker in Houston’s busy shipping channel.
-Considering one ship carried chemical cargo and both had fuel in them, the accident could have been much worse.
-No spills occurred and no workers were injured.
+- More recently, Hamburg Süd experienced an incident in 201 when its ship, the Monte Alegre, collided with a chemical tanker in Houston’s busy shipping channel.
+Considering that one ship carried chemical cargo and both had fuel, the accident could have been much worse.
+No spills occurred, and no workers were injured.
 Each ship, however, sustained costly damage.
-Fault was found to lie with Hamburg Süd’s ship, which sped up without informing the other ship.
+The fault was found to lie with Hamburg Süd’s ship, which sped up without informing the other ship.

 Accidents and Maritime Law

-When maritime companies experience accidents, workers are put at risk of sustaining injuries, and even of dying.
+When maritime companies experience accidents, workers risk sustaining injuries and even death.
 Workers have a right to expect that these companies will do all that is possible to maintain a safe work environment, and yet the industry is naturally dangerous.
-Workers on container ships are at risk for falls overboard, injuries caused by collisions, onboard fires, port accidents with cranes and cargos, and even just simple slips and trips that result in disastrous falls.